firozkhan18/Java-Evaluations/java-basic-exercises.md

 Aggregate operations: Streams support SQL-like operations and common operations from functional  programing languages, such as filter, map, reduce, find, match, sorted, and so on.
 1. Write a Java program to calculate the average of a list of integers using streams.

-Click me to see the solution

 2. Write a Java program to convert a list of strings to uppercase or lowercase using streams.

-Click me to see the solution

 3. Write a Java program to calculate the sum of all even, odd numbers in a list using streams.

-Click me to see the solution

 4. Write a Java program to remove all duplicate elements from a list using streams.

-Click me to see the solution

 5. Write a Java program to count the number of strings in a list that start with a specific letter using streams.

-Click me to see the solution

 6. Write a Java program to sort a list of strings in alphabetical order, ascending and descending using streams.

-Click me to see the solution

 7. Write a Java program to find the maximum and minimum values in a list of integers using streams.

-Click me to see the solution

 8. Write a Java program to find the second smallest and largest elements in a list of integers using streams.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/method/index.php
 1. Write a Java method to find the smallest number among three numbers.
 Test Data: